sliuu/hciproject/_posts/2018-04-15-usability-testing-review.md

 Our second usability test participant was Liam Bardong, who was also an interview subject during the contextual inquiry research.
 We chose Liam because he is familiar with the purpose of the app and its use case.
 We started the tests by laying out brief scenarios on paper of being in the museum and approaching a painting.
 We modified this and the following test compared to the first test by writing these scenarios down on paper and giving them to our participant to read out loud and refer to throughout the test.
 This test was conducted in Sawyer Library, a quiet space.
 Cliff conducted the test, and Joyce took notes.

 ## Usability Test #3
 Our third usability test participant was Elizabeth Sullivan.
 We chose Elizabeth because she expressed interest in the app, as she does find herself not understanding some of the pieces she sees in art museums.
 She has taken a few art history courses and so is not unfamiliar with the subject matter.
-Because she did not know anything about the project, we prefaced the test by giving a same scenario explaining that the app was meant to learn more about art pieces.
-However, we chose not to communicate the specifics goals in order to compare how users interact with design without clearly defined goals.
+Because she did not know anything about the project, we prefaced the test by giving her the same scenario as above and explaining that the app is meant to help people learn more about art pieces.
 The test was also conducted in Sawyer.
 Joyce conducted the test, and Stephanie took notes.

 # Critical Incidents and Revisions